Zacharias Theophilus

-Zacharias Mar Theophilus (born Oommen Koruth, 29 August 1938 - 27 December 2015) was the Suffragan Metropolitan of the Mar Thoma Syrian Church.
+Zacharias Mar Theophilus (born Oommen Koruth; 29 August 1938 – 27 December 2015) was the Suffragan Metropolitan of the Mar Thoma Syrian Church.
 The Mar Thoma Syrian Church is believed to be established by St Thomas, The Apostle of Jesus Christ and is believed to be the continuation of the ancient Christian community of India.

 Early days

 Oommen Koruth was born on 29 August 1938 to V.K.
 Oommen and Mariamma.
 V.K.
 Oommen was a Christian and a postmaster.
 His mother Mariamma was a teacher and the daughter of Iykareth Joseph Asan (teacher) of Puthencavu.
 The family inherited a rich Christian tradition and heritage and made sure that their children understood the importance of this tradition.
 Oommen's parents were very particular in giving Christian education as well as secular education to all their children.

 Education

-Oommen Koruth started his early schooling in Kadapra School where is mother was a teachers.
+Oommen Koruth started his early schooling in Kadapra School where his mother was a teacher.
 He joined the Niranam St Mary's School for his high school education and received his secondary school leaving certificate.
 He passed his intermediate level examination from NSS College, Changanassery.
 Oommen joined the Union Christian College, Alwaye and completed his graduate studies in science.
 Later on he received his Bachelor's in education from Titus II Teachers College.

 After receiving the call to priesthood, Oommen Koruth joined the Jabalpur Theological Seminary for his bachelor's degree in divinity.
 In the course of near future, he received a master's degree in theology from Princeton Theological Seminary and later completed his Doctoral studies in Missions from Boston University.